 Even if you’re wondering if it’s time to end your relationship, you’ve come to the right place.

-Once you’ve read through the six most common reasons for breakups, you’ll have a better idea of whether or not you should call it quits!
+Once you’ve read through the seven most common reasons for breakups, you’ll have a better idea of whether or not you should call it quits!

 One of the most common reasons for people thinking that their relationship is ending is that they can’t seem to communicate with their partners.
 Perhaps you or your partner has trouble sharing when something is wrong and then something small turns into a monumental problem, or you two can’t seem to talk without it turning into a fight.